The Featherz

-The Featherz (formerly The Feathers) are a Welsh and English band with glam and punk influences (self-styled as "Flock Rock") led by Danie Cox (born 15 December 1990 in Bridgend, also known as Danie Centric 2018-2020) on lead vocals and guitar.
+The Featherz (formerly The Feathers) are a Welsh and English band with glam and punk influences (self-styled as "Flock Rock") led by Danie Cox on lead vocals and guitar.
 Cox formed the band with two fellow former members of Poussez Posse (aka Georgie Girl And Her Poussez Posse), a band fronted by Georgina Baillie and mentored by Adam Ant.
-After leaving Baillie and Ant to form their own group, they received press coverage in the Ipswich Star, Wales On Sunday, Basingstoke Gazette, website Louder Than War and rock magazine Vive Le Rock who included their track "RNR★" on the free CD with the January/February 2014 edition (issue 16).
-They also completed a UK national tour supporting Boy George, in three of whose videos Centric appeared and subsequently toured with The Damned.
+After leaving Baillie and Ant to form their own group, they released a number of singles from 2013, and an album, Five-Year-Itch, in 2017.
+The band have toured with Boy George and The Damned.

-Since May 2014, Cox/Centric is the last remaining founder member.
-Currently the only other permanent member is longtime drummer Dazzle Monroe (formerly of Extreme Noise Terror, born 7 February 1966 in Ipswich).
-Together, Cox/Centric and Monroe have continued to record and play live under the Featherz bandname either as a duo or else with guest lead guitarists/bassists.
-Since early 2019 the band has been mostly on hold while Cox focuses on her side project, all-female Slade tribute band Slady (styled SLADY).
+Since May 2014, Cox is the last remaining founder member.
+Since 2018 the only other permanent member has been longtime drummer Dazzle Monroe (formerly of Extreme Noise Terror).
+Together, Cox and Monroe continued to record and play live under the Featherz bandname either as a duo or else with guest lead guitarists/bassists until early 2019.
+Since then, the band has been mostly on hold while Cox focuses on her side project, all-female Slade tribute band Slady (styled SLADY).